AIRLegend/ChessRL/README.md

-# Neural chess
-## Reinforcement Learning based chess engine.
+# Neural chess <br> Reinforcement Learning based chess engine.

 Personal project to build a chess engine based using reinforcement learning.

 The idea is to some sort replicate the system built by DeepMind with AlphaZero.
 I'm